 Scopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical, and medical (STM) literature.
 Seamless links to full-text articles and other library resources make Scopus quick, easy, and comprehensive.

 Use Ulrich's Periodicals Directory to find out if a journal is peer-reviewed.

 Some articles and handbooks will provide you with data to work with.
-Other times, you will need to find data on you own.
-We list a few websites to try on our Finding Engineering/Science Data and Statistics page.
+Other times, you will need to find data on your own.
 Standards may also be useful.

 What if the library doesn't have an article or book you want?
-Use the Interlibrary Loan / RACER system to request it from another library (generally free of charge for Western users).
+Use the Interlibrary Loans system to request it from another library.